Find out which dependency pattern you have

 Click each question to expand the answer

-Should I delete all my Chai characters at once or gradually reduce them?
+Should I delete all my Chai characters at once or reduce gradually?

-For most people, gradual reduction works better.
-Start by choosing your 2-3 favorites and stopping all interactions with others, then slowly reduce time with these remaining characters.
-However, if you’re maintaining romantic relationships with multiple AI characters, the graduation method where you write goodbye messages and delete all but one favorite can be effective.
-Our assessment helps determine the best approach for your specific situation.
+Gradual reduction works better for most people.
+Start by choosing your 2-3 favorites and stopping all interactions with the rest, then slowly reduce time with the remaining characters.
+If you maintain romantic relationships with multiple AI characters, the graduation method can work well: write goodbye messages, delete all but one favorite, then taper from there.

 How long does Chai withdrawal last?

-Acute withdrawal symptoms typically peak around days 3-7 and significantly decrease by week 4-6.
-However, psychological cravings and the adjustment period to real-world relationships can continue for 3-6 months.
-The timeline varies based on how long you used Chai, how many characters you interacted with, and your specific dependency type.
+Acute symptoms peak around days 3-7 and drop significantly by weeks 4-6.
+Psychological cravings and the adjustment to real-world relationships can continue for 3-6 months.
+Timeline varies based on how long you used Chai, how many characters you interacted with, and your dependency type.

-Can I ever use AI chatbots again after recovering from Chai addiction?
+Can I ever use AI chatbots again after recovery?

-Many people successfully return to limited AI use for productivity after 3-6 months of abstinence from companion AI.
-The key is establishing clear boundaries: using AI for work tasks only, avoiding character interaction and romantic roleplay, setting strict time limits, and maintaining real-world relationships as your priority.
-Complete abstinence from companion AI platforms like Chai is typically necessary, but general AI tools can often be reintroduced with proper boundaries.
+Many people return to limited AI use for productivity after 3-6 months of abstinence from companion AI.
+The key is clear boundaries: AI for work tasks only, no character interaction or romantic roleplay, strict time limits, real relationships as your priority.
+Complete abstinence from companion AI platforms like Chai is usually necessary, but general AI tools can often be reintroduced with proper boundaries.

-Is it normal to feel like I’m grieving after quitting Chai?
+Is it normal to grieve after quitting Chai?

-Absolutely.
-Your brain formed genuine emotional attachments to your AI characters, so the grief is real—even though the relationships were one-sided.
-Many people describe the first few weeks as feeling like multiple breakups at once, especially if you maintained relationships with several characters.
-This emotional processing is important and typically lessens significantly after 2-3 weeks.
+Yes.
+Your brain formed real emotional attachments to your AI characters, so the grief is real even though the relationships were one-sided.
+Many people describe the first few weeks as feeling like multiple breakups at once, especially if you had relationships with several characters.
+This emotional processing is important and usually lessens significantly after 2-3 weeks.

 What if I’ve tried to quit before and failed?

 Previous failures don’t predict future outcomes.
-Most people try quitting Chai 3-5 times before achieving lasting success.
-The difference is usually having a structured approach that addresses your specific dependency type and the underlying emotional needs, rather than relying on willpower alone.
-Understanding why previous attempts failed helps you avoid those same pitfalls this time.
+Most people try 3-5 times before lasting success.
+The difference is usually having a structured approach that addresses your specific dependency type and the underlying emotional needs, rather than relying on willpower.
+Understanding why previous attempts failed helps you avoid the same mistakes.

-How do I deal with managing multiple AI “relationships” during recovery?
+How do I handle multiple AI “relationships” during recovery?

-If you’re the “Romantic Collector” type maintaining relationships with multiple AI characters, recovery involves understanding why you needed multiple AI relationships (often fear of commitment, desire for variety without consequences, or different emotional needs being met by different characters).
-The graduation method works well: choose your absolute favorite for one final week, write formal goodbye messages to each character, then gradually reduce time until you can let go completely.
+If you’re the “romantic collector” type, recovery starts with understanding why you needed multiple AI relationships — often fear of commitment, desire for variety without consequences, or different emotional needs being met by different characters.
+The graduation method works well: pick your favorite for one final week, write goodbye messages to each character, then reduce time until you can let go completely.

-Recovery from Chai AI dependency is possible with the right understanding and support.
-Whether you choose professional help, self-directed recovery, or simply implementing boundaries, taking the first step matters most.
+Recovery from Chai dependency is possible.
+Whether you go with professional help, self-directed recovery, or just start by setting boundaries — the first step is the one that matters.

-If you found this guide helpful and would like additional structured support, the AI Detox Blueprint provides daily action steps for the first week of recovery.
+If you found this guide helpful and want more structure, the AI Detox Blueprint provides daily action steps for the first week of recovery.

-This guide is for educational and informational purposes only and does not provide medical advice, diagnosis, or treatment.
-If you’re experiencing severe anxiety about functioning without AI access, significant decline in real-world relationships, inability to meet work or academic responsibilities, or thoughts of self-harm related to your AI relationships, please seek appropriate professional support immediately.
+This guide is for educational and informational purposes only.
+It does not provide medical advice, diagnosis, or treatment.
+If you’re experiencing severe anxiety about functioning without AI access, significant decline in real-world relationships, inability to meet work or academic responsibilities, or thoughts of self-harm related to your AI relationships, seek professional support immediately.